: alert facile quickness of mind or body

 Did You Know?

-When legerity first appeared in English in the 1500s, it drew significantly upon the concept of being "light on one's feet," and appropriately so.
-It is derived from the Middle and Old French legereté ("lightness"), which was formed from the Old French adjective leger ("light in weight").
-Leger comes from an assumed Vulgar Latin adjective, leviarius, a descendent of the older Latin levis ("having little weight").
-These days, legerity can describe a nimbleness of mind as well as of the feet.
-A cousin of legerity in English is legerdemain, meaning "sleight of hand" or "a display of skill or adroitness."
-Legerdemain comes from the French phrase leger de main, meaning "light of hand."
+When "legerity" first appeared in English in 1561, it drew significantly upon the concept of being "light on one's feet," and appropriately so.
+It is derived from words in Middle and Old French and ultimately Latin that all mean "light in weight."
+These days, "legerity" can describe a nimbleness of mind as well as of the feet.
+A cousin of "legerity" in English is "legerdemain," meaning "sleight of hand" or "a display of skill or adroitness."
+"Legerdemain" comes from the French phrase "leger de main," meaning "light of hand."